 But it’s impossible (not to mention, unsafe) to go from zero-to-hero lifting overnight.
-So to improve performance and stay injury-free, we asked for Stauffer’s shortlist of weightlifting exercises to avoid, and alternatives to build strength and still get results.
+So to improve performance and stay injury-free, we asked for Stauffer’s shortlist of weightlifting exercises to try with a trainer first, as well as other alternatives to build strength and still get results.

 In a world plagued with neck pain, symptomatic of our smartphone and computer culture, it’s essential to protect your cervical spine and avoid weighted exercise behind the neck—like behind-the-neck pull-downs or pressing.
 “If you find yourself with a tight neck or a jutting forward of the head, you probably have weak neck muscles,” says Stauffer.
-“You’re better off to just stay away from behind-the-neck exercises.”
-Instead, start with simple cable or dumbbell rows until you have enough strength to repeat pull-ups.
+“You’re better off to just stay away from behind-the-neck exercises, [or make sure you have a knowledgable spotter].”
+As another option, start with simple cable or dumbbell rows until you have enough strength to repeat pull-ups.
 If regular pull-ups are out of reach, try band-assisted pull-ups or eccentric pull-ups to work up to a bodyweight (unassisted) pull-up.

 “Yes, we know, this one is a touchy subject, but here is what we have to say about Olympic lifts: at the end of the day, it comes down to risk versus reward, and for these, there is a higher risk than reward,” says Stauffer.
-Unless you’re training for a competition, need excessive amounts of power, or are currently playing a competitive sport, you can nix these from your routine and substitute in more practical (and safer!) power-development exercises such as kettlebell swings, sandbag cleans, or ballistic medicine ball work.
+If you’re training for a competition, need excessive amounts of power, or are currently playing a competitive sport, this is a great exercise, but be sure to run your form by a certified trainer.
+Don’t have one?
+You can substitute for more practical power-development exercises such as kettlebell swings, sandbag cleans, or ballistic medicine ball work.
 “In your early 20s, your body is more forgiving and recuperates much faster,” says Stauffer.
 “Be extra wary with these movements if you’ve passed the 30+ mark.
 That said, Olympic lifts are great power exercises but need to be programmed wisely.”